minzhih/Minzhi-Surrey-School-Report/README.md

 • Provided robust analyses of open-ended data and survey questions where the data and questions contained the responses from more than 600 students and their parents

-• Collaborated with others in the department to identify data errors in the original dataset and carry out methods to analyze the data.
-The analysis helped   the department to develop a report and recommendations to improve the program
+• Built the analyses result into reports and a set of infographics

 Report example page：